jmini/curl-logger/README.md

 ### Logging attached files

-When you attach a file to your requests
+When you attach a file to your requests, e.g., sending content of "README.md" file:

 ```java
 given()